 Couchsurfing is a great resource not only for traveling, but also for practicing your English locally.

 Almost every big city has recurring get-togethers [meet ups] or parties as well as all sorts of other events.
 It’s also common that people get together for different types of excursions (for example–going to a concert, to a museum, hiking, camping, etc.).

 For a lot more information on how to use Couchsurfing, read this article.

 Many cities have locally organized language exchanges.
 The idea of this is that groups of people take turns speaking between two languages.
 For example, in Brazil you might speak Portuguese for 20 minutes (to give foreigners a chance to practice) and then switch to English for 20 minutes.

 You may be able to find a language exchange on the aforementioned Meetup, but there are other ways of finding them as well.
 Sometimes they are organized at bars or education centers.
-For example, check out this English-Spanish language exchange at the Philharmonic English Tavern in Barcelona.

 The best way to find a language exchange in your city is to check with the language department at the local university and to do some research using Google.
 Another great suggestion is to ask at your school about foreigner groups and clubs (for example, Erasmus, AIESEC, Rotary Club, etc.).

 For an online alternative to this, read this article.

 Some language exchanges or English events might have a group on Facebook.
 This is a great way to meet people online and then to be invited to various events and meet those people in person!

 Try doing a search on Facebook for: X language exchange, X English exchange, X English group; and anything else that occurs to you (X being the name of your city; for example, Barcelona language exchange).